Lead Generation Challenges: Problems You’ll Face and How to Avoid Them

 2. Invest in high-quality data.

 Some companies think that acquiring a contact list of companies is enough to fill in the sales pipeline.
-However, in most cases, the quality of these lists is extremely low.
+However, in some cases, the quality of these lists is extremely low.
 This is because they are usually out-of-date: businesses close, people leave their jobs for various reasons, and the size or location of the company may change over time.

 The lists are also mostly generalized.
 They won’t have many quality contacts to match your ICP.
 They’ll contain many companies that are absolutely unlikely to become your customers.
 You’ll end up with a lead list based on quantity, not quality.

 To avoid making a mistake like this, you might want to consider compiling an interactive data list, a data audience, that will evolve and update every day when you do business.

 Besides high levels of accuracy, data audiences help identify active leads that are ready to be prospected, which gives you a headstart compared to your competitors.